 You have to.
 Even if you don’t want to.
 Give us some passion.
 Consider it philosophy revved up a notch.
 This is hard for people who believe their product is so good it will sell itself (it won’t).
 Or for people whose mothers told them not to brag.
 The thing is, we shop by our gut, not our brain.
 It’s all about the benefits, only on the About page the benefit is you.

 Use Your Voice

 It’s easy to sound like an ad.
 That stuff falls out of us, probably because we hear ads all day long.
-To avoid sounding this way (unless you want to), listen with special interest to AM radio ads, the later into the early hours the better.
+To avoid sounding this way (unless you want to), listen with special interest to late night ads (the later the cheaper).
 Then go write the opposite way.
 Expect to flounder through several drafts until you sound like you.